aboyce/aws/specifics/SQS.md

 Message can be kept in a queue for between 1 minute and 14 days.
 Default retention is 4 days.

 SQS is a poll based system.
 Long polling is a blocking call that waits for a response or a timeout.
-Can be used to prevent constant polling.
+Can be used to prevent constant polling, this can be modified with the Receive Message Wait Time Seconds.

 ### Standard Queues